Jingyu6/hamburger/README.md

 - 2025/03/06:
     * Pretrained models do have higher average conditional entropy than SFT model.
     * The conditional entropy seem to be transferrable among different sizes.
-    * Need to think about the difference between BLT and M2D
+    * Need to think about the difference between BLT and hamburger
     * Need to factor out the influence of the data by training on the base model.

 - 2025/03/07: